hhat-lang/hhat_lang/docs/index.md

 ### How to use H-hat

-> [!NOTE]
->
+!!! note

-> The development is still in alpha phase, but some features are being released in different MDLs to
-> test concepts, functionalities, feasibility and performance.
+    The development is still in alpha phase, but some features are being released in different MDLs to test concepts, functionalities, feasibility and performance.

 Each MDL folder (for example `python/`) will contain more information about their implementation as well as how to install and/or start coding with H-hat.
 You may want to look directly into the folder